-Your airline ticket includes one checked bag (recommended 27" x 21" x 14”), but note that years of customer feedback tells us the lighter you pack, the better; Aim for one piece of luggage no more than 30lbs, plus a smaller backpack or purse for carry-on.
-Pro tip: You should feel comfortable managing your own luggage without assistance.
-See more packing tips below:
+Your airline ticket includes one checked bag (recommended 27" x 21" x 14”), but note that years of customer feedback tells us the lighter you pack, the better.
+Aim for one piece of luggage no more than 30lbs, plus a smaller backpack or purse for carry-on.
+You should feel comfortable managing your own luggage without assistance.
+See more packing suggestions below:

 - A light jacket or rain-wear, or a warmer jacket for winter